Eastern Airlines (2018): Dynamic Airways

 Dynamic Airways was established by Dynamic Aviation with its first aircraft being a second-hand McDonnell Douglas MD-88 delivered a year before operations started in 2009.
 The airline officially started operations in early October 2010 after receiving its air operator's certificate.

 The airline was headquartered in High Point, North Carolina, with its maintenance facilities based in Piedmont Triad International Airport.

-As the airline approached its second year of operations, its first Boeing 767-200 was delivered, followed by the approval for another MD-88 to take to the skies.

 Not long after the purchase of the second MD-88, Dynamic announced a three-year partnership flying for Hoda Air Services in South Korea.
 The deal, which included an MD-88 supported by a full crew, was the airline's first in Asia.
 The airline continued to expand more Boeing 767s were delivered, which were, according to the airline, available for ACMI wet lease, full charter, and corporate shuttle programs for private and government organizations.

 In March 2012, Direct Air temporarily suspended its operations and canceled all charter flights, subsequently filing for bankruptcy.
 It ceased operations completely shortly after, having racked up millions of dollars in debts.
 The MD-88 was returned to Dynamic as a result.
-A third 767 was delivered to Dynamic on March 6.
 This 767 entered operations in early 2013.

 Dynamic operated a successful wet-lease ACMI for EZjet, operating regular flights from New York City to Georgetown utilizing their 767-200.
 This operation ceased in 2012, prompting Dynamic's move into regularly scheduled services.